kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 - Upgrade
   - Enable the feature gate in both API Server and Scheduler, and gate the Pod's scheduling readiness by setting non-nil `.spec.schedulingGates`.
-Next, remove each schedulingGate when readiness criteria is met.
+Next, remove each scheduling gate when readiness criteria is met.
 - Downgrade
-  - Disable the feature gate in both API Server and Scheduler, so that previously configured value will be ignored.
+  - Disable the feature gate in both API Server and Scheduler, so that previously configured `.spec.schedulingGates` value will be ignored.
-  - The previously configured value of a Pod will be preserved until it's updated for the first time after the feature gate gets disabled.
+  - However, the `.spec.schedulingGates` value of a Pod is preserved if it's previously configured;
+  otherwise get silently dropped.

 ### Version Skew Strategy